gcsescience.com 9 gcsescience.com

 Small

-pieces of weathered rock
+pieces of weathered rock (called

-(sediments) are
+sediments) are

 transported by rivers.

-This means that the rock pieces are moved
+This means that the rock pieces

-as the river flows towards the
+along as the river flows towards the

 sea.